SeanPlusPlus/an-event-apart-boston-2014/01-understanding-web-design.md

 - only when our partners understand what we do ... do we get the autonomy to do what we want
 - understanding the business of a client bigger than technical expertise
+- always be doing something personal, break out from rigid job thinking

+### How to let our bosses and clients know what matters

+- webbys and art directors club for celebs and advertising
+- major web companies speak to us but not for us

+### Anything that gets in the way of what our user wants to do, is bad design